A Survey on Neural Question Generation: Methods, Applications, and Prospects: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-This paper provides a thorough overview of NQG in various modalities.
+This paper provides a thorough overview of Neural Question Generation (NQG) in various modalities.
 We first introduce popular datasets, classical evaluation metrics, and four prominent applications.
-We then explore prevalent methods for modeling diverse inputs.
-Despite the notable achievements of NQG models, several challenges remain, suggesting potential directions for future research.
+We then explore prevalent methods for modeling diverse inputs, including structured NQG, unstructured NQG, and hybrid NQG.
+Despite the notable achievements of NQG models, several challenges remain, suggesting promising directions for future research.

 \vpara{Proactive Question Generation.} Previous studies predominantly focus on producing reactive questions based on the provided inputs.
 However, the ability to proactively tailor question generation to meet specific user requirements and achieve pre-defined targets is essential in real-world applications.
 Intelligent tutoring systems serve as a prime example, engaging students with tailored interactions.
 These systems carefully design a series of exercises aimed at specific objectives, gradually guiding step by step from simple to advanced towards the targeted goal, in order to enhance students' understanding of specific concepts.
 Although the benefits and practical applications are evident, the field of proactive question generation remains under-explored.
 This underlines its significant potential as a promising field for future research.